capactio/capact/docs/content-development/guide.md

   Type     Reason                Age                  From               Message
   ----     ------                ----                 ----               -------
-  Normal   BeingRendered         3m2s                 action-controller  Rendering runner action Warning  Render runner action  2s (x15 over 2m58s)  action-controller  while resolving Implementation for Action: while rendering Action: No implementation found for "cap.interface.productivity.confluence.install"
+  Normal   BeingRendered         3m2s                 action-controller  Rendering runner action Warning  Render runner action  2s (x15 over 2m58s)  action-controller  while resolving Implementation for Action: while rendering Action: No implementation found for "cap.interface.productivity.mattermost.install"
 ```

-In the case above, we can see that the action rendering is failing, because the Capact Engine is not able to find the `cap.interface.productivity.confluence.install` **Implementation** in OCH.
+In the case above, we can see that the action rendering is failing, because the Capact Engine is not able to find the **Implementation** for `cap.interface.productivity.mattermost.install` **Interface** in OCH.

 ## Update TypeInstance

-During the Confluence installation a database user "confluence" was created.
+During the Mattermost installation a database user "mattermost" was created.
 You may want to change the password for this user.
 Let's do this.

-First we need to create an Interface and a Type for user input:
+First we need to create an Interface, and a Type for user input:

 **Type**